$ cd fundamentals-of-devops

 Apply complete!
 Resources: 10 added, 0 changed, 0 destroyed.
 Outputs: alb_dns_name = "sample-app-tofu-656918683.us-east-2.elb.amazonaws.com"

-You’ve seen the initial deployment with VM orchestration, but what about rolling out updates?
-Most of the VM
+You’ve now seen the initial deployment with VM orchestration, but what about rolling out updates?
+This is the topic of the next section.

-orchestration tools have support for zero-downtime deployments and various deployment strategies.
-For example, the
+Most VM orchestration tools have support for zero-downtime deployment.
+For example, AWS ASGs support rolling

 module: